wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceRecognition.md

 ### <a name="VoiceRecReq">2.
 Voice Recognition Request</a>
 ### <a name="Authorize">Authenticate the API call</a>
 Every call to the Speech API requires a JWT access token.
 This token needs to be passed through as part of the Speech request header.
+The token has a expiry time of 10 minutes.

 Subscription key is first passed to the token service, for example:
 ```